grame-cncm/faustdoc/src/tutorials/jsfx.md

 ## Limitations

 As JSFX is a sandboxed environment, this backend cannot match the full Faust potential.
-Some features are missing, some other might come in the future.
+Some features are missing, some others might come in the future.

 First, only three controls are available: